-- Each robot must arrive at g ==> at least D steps - In each time step at most 4 robots can reach g (1 from each direction) ==> at least n/4 steps
+- Each robot must arrive at g ==> at least D steps - In each time step at most 1 robots can reach g ==> at least n steps

 Theorem 1: Let R be a set of n robots with infinite visibility placed on different vertices of Z2.
 Each algorithm solving the synchronous lemmings problem needs Ω(n + D) time steps.